 • Finishes and added textures (brushed metals can be expensive)

-• Size and thickness of the copper sheet (if you’re using a copper sheet)
+• Size and thickness of the sheet

 What Colors Go With Copper Kitchen Wall Cladding?